 How Local Will You Go?

 All September long we are making it even easier for you to Eat Local.
 We are highlighting local products throughout our stores, adding more sales on local products and inviting more local farmers and vendors into our stores to sample their products and answer your questions about them.
-We’ll also have giveaways, contests, and recipes for dishes using only local ingredients.
+We’ll also have Flash Sales, free samples of local foods, contests, and recipes for dishes using only local ingredients.

 Like a challenge?
 Try to eat only local food for two weeks—or even four weeks!
 You can find a suprising amount of local products in our store, other stores, farmers' markets, CSAs, and other sources.
 We are offering plenty of resources to help, including recipes that use only local ingredients!

 We'll be posting one challenge on Facebook each week and randomly selecting three entries per week to each receive a tote bag full of local products worth over $100!

 WEEK ONE (Sept.
 4): Tell us your favorite local product, why you love it, how you use it, and share a photo.

 WEEK TWO (Sept.
 11): Make a recipe with at least four local items - list the items and where they came from and share a photo.

 WEEK THREE (Sept 18): Preserve (can, freeze, dry, etc.) at least one local item - describe where it came from and how you're preserving it and share a photo.